The Strongest Man in the Bible: 7 Things To Learn From Him

 Again, Delilah asked Samson how he could be bound (Judges 16:10).

-Samson answered, “If they bind me with new ropes that have never been used, then I will become weak.”
-Same as in the first attempt, he would be “like an ordinary man” (verse 11, MEV).
+Samson answered, “If they bind me with new ropes that have never been used, then I will become weak and be like an ordinary man” (verse 11, MEV).

 Heroes: Ropes